 Decide who you want to be there.
-Only choose people that are essential to your everyday and don’t feel pressure to invite because of tradition.
+Only choose people that are essential to your every day and don’t feel pressure to invite because of tradition.
 (Remember it is under 20 for a true elopement, more than that and it becomes a small/micro wedding)

 Decide what colors you want them to wear.
-In the case of elopements you want to have a cohesive feel.
+In the case of elopements, you want to have a cohesive feel.
 The best way to handle this is to provide 3 color options for the guest to choose from when sending the invitations.

 Give details of where the ceremony will take place (cuz heels in the grass isn’t fun if you have to stand for 20+ minutes).
-If it is going to be hot or cold make sure guests are aware as well as giving them all the information on getting from the ceremony spot to the location of the meal afterwards.
+If it is going to be hot or cold make sure guests are aware as well as giving them all the information on getting from the ceremony spot to the location of the meal afterward.